What is Truth?

 If we accept all proclamations of Jesus as absolutely true, including this one, then according to the law of non-contradiction, religious pluralism cannot be true.
 All religions are not equally valid ways to God.

-What does Science say?
+What does Science say about Truth?

-To be ‘true’, a statement has to be proved correct beyond all doubt.
+We have discussed that to be ‘true’, a statement has to be proved correct beyond all doubt.
 That is why we conceded that it cannot be proved that God is personal, even though the case is overwhelming just on the basis of historical fact.
 To be equally fair, evolutionists should admit that their case is not proved beyond all doubt, and that evolution is a theory rather than absolute truth (see Evolution).

-Some say that “truth is a word best avoided in science”, whilst others speak of “tentative or approximate truth”.
+So some say that “truth is a word best avoided in science”, whilst others speak of “tentative or approximate truth”.
 This is because, on topics like evolution, science can never be absolutely certain since it is always developing.
 So, in this context, science cannot claim absolute truth; science is simply man’s incomplete view of the reality of our world, rather than God’s.

 Graded Absolutism (Situational Ethics)

+This is an important aspect of life.
 There are situations in life when there seem to be ‘higher’ and ‘lower’ absolute truths.
 Let us paraphrase one of Jesus’ sayings: Jesus said, “if John divorces his wife Mary, except for the reason of unchastity, he makes her commit adultery …” (Matthew 5:32).
 What is modern society to make of that?

 If the statement is just relative to the time and culture of Jesus’ day i.e. it is relative truth, then we can ignore it today.
-But since Jesus claimed to be ‘the truth’, we must treat it as truth.
+But since Jesus claimed to be ‘the truth’, and so speak the truth, we must treat it as truth.
 Let’s read it in context.
 The statement is made alongside statements on anger, lust, vows, retaliation and how you treat your enemy (Matthew 5:21-48).
 Each time Jesus is emphasising a better, more perfect way compared to the Old Testament Law on the matter, so ‘fulfilling’ the Law (Matthew 5:17).

 Divorce: In the case of divorce, Jesus is proclaiming an absolute, timeless truth, namely, that God’s ideal is for John and Mary to work hard at their marriage and not to treat divorce as an easy option.
 But since John is a Pantheist and doesn’t believe in Jesus’ sayings, Mary has a biblical way out.
 If John insists that the marriage is irretrievable and wishes to leave, then Mary is not under any absolute law.
 Rather, she is called to peace (1 Corinthians 7:15).
 Here we have an example where a great truth (the importance of the marriage bond) is replaced by a lesser truth, namely, that the partners are called to peace.